dirkhe/ioBroker.webcal/README.md

 ## webcal adapter for ioBroker

 with this ioBroker adapter you can
-- fetch events from WEBDAV, CALDAV or CARDDAV Calendar.
+- fetch events from WEBDAV, CALDAV, CARDDAV or Google Calendar.
 - add new Calendar items based on events

 ### Calendar Accounts